Papers

 Optoelectronic Intelligence - Jeffrey Shainline

 This paper sets out an architecture that appears to be both scalable to brain scale neuron counts and connectivity.
 To achieve these scales they use a combination of superconducting loops and optical interconnects, which can mirror the behaviour of collections of human neurons.
 The proposal still faces many challenges in scaling in areas such as photon loss, however on paper and early results their approach seems plausible.
-The idea of a human scale and beyond brain, processing 4-5 orders of magnitude faster at equivalent energy costs is truly sci-fi.
+A human scale and beyond brain capable of processing 4-5 orders of magnitude faster, at equivalent energy costs, is truly sci-fi.

 Why I am optimistic about the silicon-photonic route to quantum computing - Terry Rudolph